open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 ### Specify Protocol

-Currently, OTLP haas more than one transport protocol it can support, e.g.
+Currently, OTLP has more than one transport protocol it can support, e.g.
 `grpc`,  `http/json`, `http/protobuf`.
 As of 1.0 of the specification, there *is no specified default, or configuration via environment variables*.
 We reserve the following environment variables for configuration of protocols in